habeebq/habeebq.github.io/blog/content/061115-Moving_to_the_dark_side.md

 ### Devices I base my opinion on
 So far, I've had a Galaxy S, Galaxy S3 and a MotoG as my daily drivers.
-I've used an iPhone5 occasionally.
+I have used an iPhone5 occasionally.
 Obviously I follow the tech scene, so I read reviews etc...but with a grain of salt.

 ### What draws me to an Apple device